Skip to main content

 Google's goal is to send searchers to the best result.
 If two sites have similar content, Google prefers the one that feels better to actual humans.
 Core Web Vitals are Google's way of measuring “feel” at scale, across millions of sites, using real visitor data from Chrome users.

 This is not theoretical.
 Google publishes official case studies showing real businesses that saw ranking and revenue improvements specifically from Core Web Vitals work.
-Vodafone Italy improved their LCP by 31 percent and saw 8 percent more sales.
-Cdiscount improved all three metrics and saw 6 percent revenue uplift during Black Friday.
+Vodafone improved their LCP by 31 percent and saw 8 percent more sales.
+Cdiscount improved Core Web Vitals across product pages and saw a 5.2 percent revenue uplift directly attributed to speed.
 These are not small wins.
 On a $5M/year business, 8 percent more sales is $400,000 per year.

 The scoring system is a ranking signal, not a content replacement.
 If your competitor has better content and passes CWV, they will still rank above you even if you have the fastest site in the world.
 But between two sites with equally good content, the one passing Core Web Vitals wins.
 And in competitive industries, that tiebreaker is the difference between page 1 and page 2 of Google.